pentestfunctions/scanmonitorforfaces/README.md

 Facial recognition while using your PC or watching content

 > **Note:** This project is still in development, and there's more to be done.
 Currently, I am too busy to continue the work.
+> It is designed to run on windows, not via WSL due to capturing graphics card.

 ## Instructions